L-Lifbom/To-Do/README.md

 ## Usage
 This project includes the following components:
 - Add: Create a new to-do task by writing a to-do title in the top inputbar and pressing enter on your keyboard or pressing the "+" button.
-- Toggle:
+- Toggle: This button toggles the project between finished/unfinished.
-- Edit:
+- Priority: This button changes and sorts the priority of the task.
+- Edit: This button activated the edit function making it possible to change the title of the task.
-- Remove:
+- Remove: This button removes the selected task.
-- Clear all:
+- Clear all: This button deletes all saved tasks.

 ## Reflections On Code Quality